 The GP will fill in information on a bunch of stuff, including:

 As you can see, it’s comprehensive, and some of those words are scary – especially the last four which are pretty important to keeping you up and running.

-At your medical, your GP will get info on all of that, but it doesn’t involve nearly as much prodding and poking as you might think.
+At your medical exam, your GP will get info on all of that, but it doesn’t involve nearly as much prodding and poking as you might think.

 Measurements will be recorded of:

-The screener usually doesn’t take any longer than a half hour and you won’t have to do any awkward undressing.
+The screener usually doesn’t take any longer than half an hour and you won’t have to do any awkward undressing.

 So now you know what to expect, let’s see how you can best prepare to pass your Life Insurance medical.